tmecklem/tmecklem.github.io/_posts/2022-10-18-heres-a-lil-peek-at-a-slide-from-our-real-time-web-application-talk-weve-embedde.markdown

 ---
 layout: post
 title: "Here's a li'l peek at a slide from our real-time web application talk.
-We've embedded #LiveView m..."
+We've embedded #LiveView mini-apps within our talk slides, so giving interactive examples of problems and solutions will be _inside the presentation_.
+It's going to be awesome!"
 date: 2022-10-18 14:13:09
 categories: long-form
 tweet_id: "1582374228594397184"